brandeil/homework/Approach.md

 #
 High-Level Approach
 1) Create CloudFormation scripts to provision web server on EC2 , PostgreSQL DB on RDS , and Redis cluster on Elasticache.
-***the EC2 bootstrap script will contain OS updates and installation of pip manager and 'apache-airflow' package

-2) Create Bash Script that will a)use the AWS CLI to create a CloudFormation stack pointing to the cloudFormation template bucket location b)Update the configuration variables in ~/airflow/airflow.cfg configuration file c)Start the airflow webserver
+2) Create Bash Script that will a)use the AWS CLI to create a CloudFormation stack pointing to the cloudFormation template bucket location b)Install the airflow packange; update the configuration variables in ~/airflow/airflow.cfg configuration file c)Start the airflow webserver

 #